Pre and post visit lesson plans are available.

 Experience Isaac Newton in a whole new way!
 Students will pull, knock and twist their way into a better understanding of Newton’s laws of motion through fun, engaging experiments.
 They will not only have a better appreciation for his laws, but students will never look at their world the same way again.
 Experiments include pulling a table cloth from under dishes and racing against other students in our Third Law Challenge!

-What is something that each and every one of us including animals and plants has had to deal with everyday, all year long?
+What is something that each and every one of us, including animals and plants, has to deal with everyday, all year long?
 Yes it is weather!
 Find out about basic weather patterns, where weather can be found, its effects on aircraft and the ingredients you need to conjure up some destructive forces!

 Rocketry is an important development in modern day science and technology.
 This program will guide students through historic milestones leading to some of the current uses of rockets.
 Demonstrations of basic rockets will be included.